dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 :::note

-This feature is only available on dbt Cloud Enterprise plans.
+This feature is only available on the dbt Cloud Enterprise plan.

 :::